vedant-bari/angular-codework/README.md

-#run the below command where angular.json is located
+#run ( npm install ) where angular.json is located
-npm install

 ## Development server